Chapter 6 Hierarchical (mixed) models

 # would have been better to code the beaches as b1, b2, ...

-6.4.1 Analysis without beach-level covariate
+rikz$fBeach <- as.factor(rikz$Beach)6.3.1 Analysis without beach-level covariate

-6.4.1.1 Using fixed effects for among-beach differences
+6.3.1.1 Using fixed effects for differences among beaches

-To develop some notation for modeling, let \(i=1, \ldots, 9\) index the different beaches, let \(j = 1, \ldots, 5\) index the different samples at each beach, let \(y_{ij}\) be the square root of the species richness at sample \(j\) at beach \(i\), and let \(x_{ij}\) be the NAP covariate at sample \(j\) at beach \(i\).
+To develop some notation for modeling, let \(i=1, \ldots, 9\) index the beaches, let \(j = 1, \ldots, 5\) index the samples at each beach, let \(y_{ij}\) be the square root of the species richness at sample \(j\) at beach \(i\), and let \(x_{ij}\) be the NAP covariate at sample \(j\) at beach \(i\).

 In a standard linear models course, we would identify this as a two-factor design with a categorical factor (the beaches) and a numerical factor (NAP).
 Suppose we wish to characterize the relationship between NAP and (the square root of) species richness, while controlling for differences among the beaches.
-To do so, we might entertain the additive model \[\begin{align*} y_{ij} & = a_i + b x_{ij} + \varepsilon_{ij} \\ \varepsilon_{ij} & \stackrel{\text{iid}}{\sim} \mathcal{N}(0, \sigma_\varepsilon^2). \end{align*}\]
+To do so, we might entertain the additive model \[\begin{equation} y_{ij} \sim \mathcal{N}(a_i + b x_{ij}, \sigma_\varepsilon^2). \end{equation}\] where \(a_i\) is the intercept for beach \(i\) and \(b\) is the common slope that associates the NAP value with the response for all beaches.
+The error variance is the same for all observations.

 Let’s fit the model and see what it yields.